The Stories Behind 11 Iconic Skyscrapers

 6. HOTEL & CASINO GRAND LISBOA // MACAU, CHINA

 When crafting this 58-floor hotel and casino, the Hong Kong architects didn’t take any chances.
-The $385 million structure, which opened in 2008, was built to resemble a bottleneck—the idea being it would keep any cash from leaking out, according to feng shui.
+The $385 million structure, which opened in 2008, was built to resemble a bottleneck—the idea being that it would keep any cash from leaking out, according to feng shui.
 The outlandish exterior, meanwhile, was intended to look like a combination of crystals, fireworks and the plumes of a Brazilian headdress—all thought to symbolize prosperity.

 7. EMPIRE STATE BUILDING // NEW YORK CITY